bottos-project/Documentation/doc_en/Bottos Node/BCLI.md

 #### 3. BCLI Candidate Node Voting Command

-Bcli candidate node voting chiefly realize the functions of: register the node as the producer, unregister the producer node, let part/all the producer nodes' information, vote(vote one node as the producer), cancel vote, etc,.
+Bcli candidate node voting chiefly realize the functions of: register the node as the producer, cancel the producer node, let part/all the producer nodes' information, vote(vote one node as the producer), cancel vote, etc,.

 Help information